b-jesch/skin.estuary.modv2/README.md

 ## Skin Estuary MOD V2 for KODI 19 Matrix KN Edition ##

 ### 3.3.0+matrix ###
+- .1
+  * Fix some issues when starting movie trailers from Embuary Info

 - .0
   * Fix in Shutdown Menu: correct distribution logo was not shown
   * Full integration and customization of Embuary Info windows into the skin